-2 years since Block shares listed on the ASX: Can it boost to new heights in 2024?
+3 years since Block shares listed on the ASX: It was set to soar new heights in 2025, until Trump’s tariffs

 The Afterpay acquisition was not just noteworthy because it was the biggest corporate takeover in Australian history, but also because Block shares listed on the ASX rather than just snapping up Afterpay shares and never to be heard from again.